Indiraaitu/final-webka/README.md

 # Report

-Project was made by Zhaksygali Indira, BDA-2301. **E-Sport Portfolio**
+Project was made by Zhaksygali Indira, BDA-2301, github projects AI were used as an additional help to fix bugs

+**E-Sport Portfolio**

 E-Sport Portfolio is a web application designed for creating and managing gaming portfolios.
 Users can register, log in, upload images of their achievements, and manage their projects.
 The app features two-factor authentication (2FA) for enhanced security.
 Administrators have access to a control panel where they can manage users and their content.